kbjiang/02_study/01-Course-study/stanford-cs336/notes.md

 1. How
 	1. compare only similar pairs by using many different hash functions to avoid quadratic growth in computation time
 	2. main concern is false negative, but can be reduced by careful tuning
+2. How do `r` and `b` influence the slope and location of phase transition
+	1. TODO: see the notebook for plot

 ### MISC
 1. `Shingles` vs `bag of words`